mwwhited-forks/dotnet-libs/docs/Libraries/Eliassen.Azure.StorageAccount.md

 ## Class: Azure.StorageAccount.BlobStorage.BlobContainerProvider
+Implementation of
-Implementation of for handling blob containers in Azure Storage.
+ *See: T:Eliassen.Azure.StorageAccount.BlobStorage.IDocumentProvider*for handling blob containers in Azure Storage.
-            Initializes a new instance of the  *See: T:Eliassen.Azure.StorageAccount.BlobStorage.BlobContainerProvider* class.
+Initializes a new instance of the
+ *See: T:Eliassen.Azure.StorageAccount.BlobStorage.BlobContainerProvider*class.

 ### Methods

 #### Constructor
+Implementation of
-Implementation of for handling blob containers in Azure Storage.
+ *See: T:Eliassen.Azure.StorageAccount.BlobStorage.IDocumentProvider*for handling blob containers in Azure Storage.

 ##### Parameters
 * *config:* The configuration.